nike-17/Zaebator/README.markdown

 # Zaebator - Zabbix API wrapper skeleton
 Zabbix is an enterprise-class open source distributed monitoring solution with JSON-RPC based Zabbix API.
 ZAEBATOR - is a skeleton for this  JSON-RPC API.
-Right now i do only user authentication - but it's no problem to implement other methods.
+Right now i do only few commands - but it's no problem to implement other methods.
 You can do it by your self or feel free to ask my (nike-17@ya.ru).

+## Support Commands

+Sea examples folder.

 ## Requirements